 Hyperslow Retreat Center @ San Geronimo Lodge, Taos, New Mexico

 Update on TMH’s COVID – 19 Protocol

 It is our deep hope that our 2023 retreats will be held in-person.
 However, as you all know, it is hard to predict the future.
 We want to make sure that everyone participating at a TMH retreat will be safe.
 We will continue to seek guidance from our NM department of health and the CDC as well as from our Board, teachers, and staff.
-If you apply for this retreat, you will be asked to submit a copy of your vaccination card, agree to wear a mask when in a space with other people, and agree to follow certain guidelines that will help us all stay healthy.
+If you apply for this retreat, you will be asked to submit a copy of your vaccination card, agree to wear a mask when in a space with other people for the first part of the retreat, and agree to follow certain guidelines that will help us all stay healthy.
 If anything changes before the start of this retreat, we will let you know.
 If you have any questions or concerns, please don’t hesitate to contact us.
 Thank you again for your support of TMH and for your patience and understanding.